- Attend Events

 Today's anthropologists do not just work in exotic locations.
-Anthropologists can be found in a surprising array of fields and careers, not least of which being mother-of-the-President of the United States of America.
+Anthropologists can be found in a surprising array of fields and careers, not least of which being the mother of President Obama.
 Anthropologists can be found in corporations, all levels of government, educational institutions and non-profit associations.
 Anthropologists work in disaster areas, including Ground Zero in New York and the Gulf Coast in the aftermath of hurricane Katrina.

 Today there are four main career paths for anthropology graduates: